|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Technique: Soothing Atmosphere

-I stated to Sherri and Paul, "Although I know it is tempting to surround your infant with sights and sounds in order to enhance development, it is much more useful to provide a calm, modulated environment for infants with FAS.
+I stated to Sherri and Paul, "Although I know it is tempting to surround your infant with sights and sounds in order to enhance development, it is much more useful to provide a calm, modulated environment for infants with FASD.
 This environment should be predictable and soothing, not overwhelming.
 In short, an environment that is interactive with Blaise’s own responses, respectful of her needs, and oriented toward helping her immature nervous system develop better regulatory control."

 To better create a soothing atmosphere for Blaise, Sherri and Paul installed dimmer lights and kept the noise level in their home to a minimum.
 The music Sherri played for her was now soft and sometimes only consisted of Sherri’s voice.
 Think of your Sherri and Paul.
-Is the environment in their home too overwhelming for their FAS infant?
+Is the environment in their home too overwhelming for their FASD infant?

 Stage #2 - Toddlers and Preschool Years

 However, I try to caution parents to listen carefully to the child’s own behaviors for guidelines for interventions and planning.
 On the other end of the spectrum, some clients with FASD are already out of control as preschoolers.
 Violent behavior directed toward self or others, fire-setting, marked hyperactivity, and incorrigibility are all signs of extreme FASD.